Salt versus potassium blood pressure debate

 Fruit and vegetables are rich in potassium and lower in sodium; both sides from the Salt Wars are in agreement.

 But once again there is consumer resistance on the street.
-There are complaints that fresh fruit is too expensive and the fast-food industry has very successfully convinced us that our nosh comes from grocery stores and restaurants; not the garden.
+There are complaints that fresh fruit is too expensive and the fast-food industry has very successfully convinced us that our nosh comes from grocery stores and restaurants; not farmers' markets or our gardens.

 So why not just eat whatever we like and simply take anti-hypertensive medication?
 Or for those reluctant to swallow drugs, doctors can prescribe potassium supplements.